ashutosh-126/GATE-CSE-Notes/CS/OS/OS.md

 Threads can share the Code segments(Because they are threads afterall).
 They have only separate Registers and stack.

+They also share the same virtual address space as the process.

 OS does not maintain virtual memory space for each individual threads.

 |S.NO|Process|Thread|